"So this is what it came down to?" Anthony remarked and looked at Faith with disgust. As if she was a piece of trash.

 "Speak up.
 I can't hear you," Anthony said sternly.

 "I am sorry, Sir.
-Yes, I am her replacement," Faith said quickly.
+Yes, I am Diana's temporary replacement," Faith said quickly.

 Anthony stared at the woman in front of him intently.
 She was completely opposite to Diana.
 Diana was a beautiful, assertive woman who was quick on her feet.
 This woman seemed timid, and her appearance was plain.
-What was Diana thinking using her as the replacement?
+What was Diana thinking, using this woman as the replacement?

 "Get me a cup of coffee.
 Two sugar, no cream," he ordered.

-Faith nodded and hurried off.
+"No, Sir.
+Of course, not.
+I will bring it to you right now."
+Faith hurried off.
 She quickly grabbed a coffee mug, poured black coffee, and then stirred in two spoons full of sugar.

 "So you're replacing Diana?"